 We love getting the chance to work with our community members who are passionate about becoming food producers, whether they plan to launch their own enterprise or start a garden at home.
 We offer a variety of internships for individuals of all ages to come and learn with us throughout the year while earning a fair wage to support themselves and their families.
+Applications are currently closed, but will be listed this page when we're accepting applicants.
 Check out our opportunities below!

 Our youth internships are offered to young adults aged 14 - 19 at various times throughout the year.
 Youth interns work on a variety of projects, centered around strengthening their Lakota identity and gaining the skills and knowledge to empower themselves and their families to take control of the food they eat.
 Our internship is currently offered virtually and provides an exciting opportunity for Sicangu youth to learn more about growing food and develop a mindful perspective on food production as it relates to Rosebud.